jochym/hecss/README.md

 from hecss.monitor import plot_stats
 ```

-Then we define the crystal and interaction model used in the calculation
+Then we define the crystal and interaction model used in the calculation.
+In this case we use 3x3x3 supercell of the SiC crystal in zincblende structure and describe the interaction using LAMMPS potential from the OpenKIM database and ASAP3 implementation of the calculator.

 ```python
 model = 'Tersoff_LAMMPS_ErhartAlbe_2005_SiC__MO_903987585848_003'
 cryst = bulk('SiC', crystalstructure='zincblende', a=4.38120844, cubic=True).repeat((3,3,3))
 cryst.set_calculator(asap3.OpenKIMcalculator(model))
 ```